-The value of intermediate goods and services imported into Fairfield by local industry sectors is estimated at $6.540 billion.
+The value of intermediate goods and services imported into Ballarat by local industry sectors is estimated at $3.272 billion.

-Note: Fairfield City Council has access to the REMPLAN Gap Analysis Module which details the types of goods and services imported into Fairfield thereby highlighting potential opportunities for import replacement the local employment generation.
+Note: City of Ballarat has access to the REMPLAN Gap Analysis Module which details the types of goods and services imported into Ballarat thereby highlighting potential opportunities for import replacement the local employment generation.

 Source: Latest REMPLAN data incorporating Australian Bureau of Statistics’ (ABS) June 2016 Gross State Product, 2013 / 2014 National Input Output Tables and 2011 Census Place of Work Employment Data.